Campus Geesseknäppchen

 Campus Geesseknäppchen is a school campus in Luxembourg City, in southern Luxembourg, that is shared by a number of academic institutions and sports facilities of said institutions.

 The campus is located in the southwest of the city, just to the north of the terminus of the A4 motorway.
-It is predominantly in the quarter of Hollerich, although the western part (including the Conservatoire) lies in Merl.
+It is predominantly in the district of Hollerich, although the western part (including the Conservatoire) lies in Merl.
 Shaped roughly like a right triangle, the campus measures 800 metres (880 yards) east-west along the hypotenuse, and 520 m north-south at its maximum.